 Your pelvic floor muscles have been turned ‘off’ for the 10 months of pregnancy – and maybe more depending on how far postpartum you are.

 You have to turn them back ‘on’ and get them working the way they are meant to.
 Getting them working correctly usually takes some work.
 But you’re totally in the right place to learn to do this!
-(We’ll get more into that in the videos!)
+(Learn more about our programs to help you do that here!)

 Will I have to do pelvic floor work forever?